yui-mhcp/nlp/README.md

 This github is an extension of the [@Ananas120 Master thesis' repository](https://github.com/Ananas120/mag), extending [my base project](https://github.com/yui-mhcp/base_dl_project) to Q&A. I have generalized and cleaned up his code to allow general NLP tasks (and not only Q&A).
 Thanks to him for his contribution ! :smile:

-**NEW : [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file !
-Check it to have a global overview of the latest modifications !** :yum:
+Check the [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file to have a global overview of the latest modifications ! :yum:

+**IMPORTANT NOTE** : This project has not been deeply tested since some months, some features may not properly work.
+This project will be refactored in the near future with new fancy models and features !

 ## Project structure